What is the DMZ? Map and pictures show the demilitarized zone Travis King crossed into North Korea

 The area is a tourist destination in South Korea and is rated the 10th best thing to do on a visit to Seoul, according to U.S. News and World Report.
 There are monuments and a lookout into North Korea, and several tour companies take groups there.

 American troops with the United Nations Command Security Battalion are stationed at the Joint Security Area, an area of the DMZ in Panmunjom, according to the U.S. military.
-The unit has been standing at the site since 1952 to help protect the armistice, which was signed there by diplomats from North and South Korea, America, China and the United Nations in 1953.
+The unit has been standing at the site since 1952 to help protect the armistice, which was signed there by representatives from North Korea, the United States, China and the United Nations in 1953.

+"The only thing related to the United Nations about the U.N. command is its name," U.N.
+Secretary-General Spokesperson Stephane Dujarric told CBS News.

+"In actuality, there is no organizational link between the U.N. command in Korea and the United Nations.
+It's a relic of the Korean War," Dujarric said.

 Can you cross the DMZ?